0 comentarios

 as my native home

-even beyond the dark matter
+even beyond the event horizon

 *